Exclamation marks make everything more exciting, even blog post titles about unpleasant mental health issues.

 If you’ve experienced anxiety, you know how consuming it can be.
 It occupies a hell of a lot of head space, and while ideally I’d be able to redirect my thoughts or CBT (look it up) it away, it ain’t always so easy.
 I try.
 I fail.
 I try again.
 I tell myself that my worth as a human being doesn’t disappear when I commit a perceived error or even a real one and wouldn’t if I had an “embarrassing” seizure in public or if I lost control in some other way.

-I don’t believe any of these well-intentioned attempts at self-help, so I usually distract myself with a frozen treat because some days, that’s all I can do.
+I don’t believe any of these well-intentioned attempts at self-help, so I usually distract myself with a frozen treat because many days, that’s all I can do.
 Right now, my goal is managing, not fixing: that means getting on with my life as best I can, when I can.
 Not ideal, I guess, but other stuff has to take priority.